By Aaron Tan Dani

 Chief Architect, ATD Solution

-Architectural transformations are very complex, and it is no wonder that as many as 90% of E.A. transformations fail.
-From my experience, these E.A. transformations fail due to various many-faceted factors, but usually, the root cause is a failure to entrench the culture of transformation within the organization.
+Architectural transformations are very complex, and it is no wonder that as many as 90% of Enterprise Architecture. transformations fail.
+From my experience, these Enterprise Architecture transformations fail due to various many-faceted factors, but usually, the root cause is a failure to entrench the culture of transformation within the organization.

 What do I mean?
 I’m saying that how the effort is viewed at the start has everything to do with its success or failure.
 If it is viewed as a one-off project staffed principally by consultants, giving thick documentation as deliverable, and that the effort is not supported at the board level, we could almost predict failure, however well-run it is.
 In other words, if it is not a living, breathing culture within an organization, there is almost no hope for E.A. success.